Code-Institute-Submissions/milestone_project_1-6/README.md

 ## Credits

 * Stack Overflow
-Rearranged nav items to the right by ml-auto instead of mr-auto.
-Changed toggler icon to white by navbar-dark attribute.
 * W3School
+* Bootstrap
 * Code Institute Slack Channel
 * Fashing

 ### Content
 The content is written by myself with one exception.
 The short text about the musicians in the Event page is copied and translated from the Fasching web site.
+The idea of the bar being a sponsor to a festival came from The Spotted Cat Music Club.
 ### Media
-Numerous images is supplied from free image providers as Pexels and Pixabay, but I also purchased several from Shutterstock.
+Numerous images is supplied from free image providers such as Pexels, Burst and Pixabay, but I also purchased several several images from Shutterstock.
 ### Acknowledgements
 Research made for this Milestone Project consists of visiting similar businesses web pages, demographics of customer and customer path to purchase.